ingewerner/dprep-project/README.md

 install.packages("forestmangr")
 ```

-Besides that, we wanted to state that this project is runned by the project owners on Windows computers.
-In case you run this project on a Mac computer, the general makefile in the main repository needs to be adjusted.

-*The following part should be changed:*
-data-preparation:
-	make -C src/data-preparation

-analysis: data-preparation
-	make -C src/analysis

-wipe:
-	make wipe -C src/data-preparation
-	make wipe -C src/analysis

-*Into the following part:*
-data-preparation:
-	$(MAKE) -C src/data-preparation

-analysis: data-preparation
-	$(MAKE) -C src/analysis

-wipe:
-	$(MAKE) wipe -C src/data-preparation
-	$(MAKE) wipe -C src/analysis

 ## More resources
 In order to understand the whole project and see how it was set up, please visit [https://tilburgsciencehub.com/].
 This is a very convenient website to get all you need to know to run this project and get to know the programs used.